FANGEDFIEND/FANGEDFIEND/README.md

 I got that shit that you cannot replace

-u think u the shit bitch??!! u not even the fart
+u think u the shit bitch??!! u not even the fart racists homophobes etc. interact so i can hide u thanks

 <!--
 **FANGEDFIEND/FANGEDFIEND** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.